ansible/community-docs/integration_tests_quick_start_guide.rst

   ansible-test integration <target_name> --docker <distro>

 The ``target_name`` is a test role directory containing the tests.
-For example, if the test files you changed are stored in ``tests/integration/targets/postgresql_info/``, the command will be:
+For example, if the test files you changed are stored in the ``tests/integration/targets/postgresql_info/`` directory, the command will be:

 .. code:: bash